seschwartz8/twitch-clone-react-redux/README.md

 ## Installation Requirements

-- Clone to desktop
+- clone repository to your desktop
 - cd into client directory

   - npm install
   - npm start (starts app on localhost:3000)

 - open second terminal window
 - cd into api directory

   - npm install
   - npm start (starts api server)
+  - (note that all data will be stored in db.json file in api directory)

+- open third terminal window
 - cd into rtmpserver directory

   - npm install
   - npm start (starts video streaming server)

-* note that all data will be stored in db.json file in api directory
+- To make your own video streams:

+  - Download OBS (open broadcaster software) to capture your video
+  - This app supports video type of: http-flv

 ## Technologies Used